dutes/ci_portfolio_one/README.md

  - Click on the code dropdown menu button
  - Click on HTTPS
  - Copy the link to the repository
- - Ensure your local IDE has githum installed (for example as an extension in VStudio)
+ - Ensure your local IDE has github installed (for example as an extension in VStudio)
  - Open the IDE's terminal and type:

 ```git clone <paste link copied from repo>```